tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

    -A researcher wants to simplify a predictive model by retaining the most relevant features.
 Which type of regularization can often be used for feature selection?<br/>
 Lasso regression<br/>
 (Lasso regression applied to the features can shrink some of their coefficients to zero, so those features can optionally be left out in subsequent modeling.)

+   -A data scientist is optimizing a model to predict housing prices and wants to remove irrelevant features automatically during training.
+Which type of regression should they select?<br/>
+Lasso regression uses an L-1 penalty and can shrink some coefficients to zero.

    -During a model performance review, a machine learning engineer compares two regularization techniques and observes that one shrinks coefficients to zero while the other reduces their size.
 What is the key difference between Lasso and Ridge regression?<br/>
 Lasso uses an L-1 penalty, and Ridge uses an L-2 penalty.<br/>